autokitteh/samples/purrr/README.md

 ## Slack Usage

-Slack private channels are created automatically for each PR, and stakeholders are added automatically to them.
+Slack channels are created automatically for each PR, and stakeholders are added automatically to them.
 GitHub-to-Slack user matching is based on email addresses and case-insensitive full names.
 These channels are also un/archived automatically when the PR is closed/reopened.

 Other channels that this system may use (if configured in the `autokitteh.yaml` manifest file):